evorhard/EvorBrain/README.md

 ## 🚀 Installation

-> ⚠️ **Developer Notice**: The application is not functional yet.
-These installation steps are for developers who want to contribute to the project or follow along with development.
+> 🚀 **Developer Notice**: The application now runs in development mode!
+While core functionality like task management isn't implemented yet, you can explore the UI framework and responsive design system.

 ### 1. Clone the Repository